R512 (South Africa)

-The R512 is a Regional Route in South Africa that connects Brits, North West with Randburg, Gauteng (north of Johannesburg) via the western side of Hartbeespoort.
+The R512 is a Regional Route in South Africa that connects Brits, North West with Randburg, Gauteng via the western side of Hartbeespoort.
 It is an alternative route to the R511 for travel between the Johannesburg Metropole and Brits.

 Route

 North West

-Its northern origin is Brits, North West at an intersection with the R511 as Van Velden Street, becoming Rutgers Street, in a southerly direction.
-Just south of Brits, the R512 meets the R566 Road from Ga-Rankuwa.
+Its northern origin is a junction with the R511 road (Hendrik Verwoerd Drive) in Brits in the North West Province.
+It heads south-west as Van Velden Street, then southwards as Rutgers Street, to reach a junction with the R566 road.

-The R512 continues southwards to meet the N4 Highway (Platinum Highway).
-Just after meeting the N4, the R512 reaches an interchange with the Pampoen Nek Pass (which is coming from the N4 West in the west) and it leaves the southerly road to become the Pampoen Nek Pass south-eastwards, passing under the R104 Route, to reach an interchange with the R560 Route west of Kosmos Village.
-From the R560 interchange, it continues south-east, crossing the Magalies River & turning eastwards at a T-junction by Arrows Rest, bypassing the Hartbeespoort Dam to the south, towards Broederstroom.
+The R512 continues southwards to meet the N4 highway (Platinum Highway).
+Just after meeting the N4, the R512 reaches an interchange with the Pampoen Nek Pass (which is coming from the N4 West in the west) and it leaves the southerly road to become the Pampoen Nek Pass south-eastwards, passing under the R104 route, to reach an interchange with the R560 route west of Kosmos Village.
+From the R560 interchange, it continues south-east, crossing the Magalies River & turning eastwards at a T-junction, bypassing the Hartbeespoort Dam to the south, to pass through the town of Broederstroom.

-After Broederstroom, near Pelindaba, by the Crocodile River, as the road eastwards connects to Pretoria, the R512 turns southwards, as Pelindaba Road, towards Johannesburg.
+After Broederstroom (west of Pelindaba), by the Crocodile River, as the road eastwards connects to Pretoria, the R512 turns southwards, as Pelindaba Road, towards Johannesburg.
 Just after, the R512 crosses into Gauteng.

 Gauteng

-From Broederstroom, the R512 makes a 25 km journey to Lanseria International Airport.
-The road then meets the R552 (6th Road) at Bultfontein and forms an interchange with the N14 Highway (Pretoria-Krugersdorp Highway).
+From Broederstroom, the R512 makes a 25 km journey to enter the City of Johannesburg Metropolitan Municipality and reach the Lanseria International Airport.
+The road then meets the R552 (6th Road) at Bultfontein and forms an interchange with the N14 highway (Pretoria-Krugersdorp Highway).
+Here, it changes its name from Pelindaba Road to Malibongwe Drive.

-After crossing the N14 highway and its old equivalent, the R114, it heads south towards Randburg, part of the Johannesburg Municipality, as Malibongwe Drive - formerly known as Hans Strijdom Drive.
-It passes through the lower-middle Cosmo City and Kya Sands townships before crossing the R564 Road (Witkoppen Road; Northumberland Avenue) and entering the more affluent Northriding and Olivedale suburbs.
-The R512 reaches an interchange with the N1 Highway (Johannesburg Western Bypass) (Johannesburg Ring Road) before continuing through Randburg as Malibongwe Drive, then West Street, to end in Linden, north of the Johannesburg Botanical Garden, at a junction with the M20.
+After crossing the N14 highway and the R114 road, it heads south towards Randburg as Malibongwe Drive - formerly known as Hans Strijdom Drive.
+It passes through the lower-middle Cosmo City and Kya Sands townships before crossing the R564 road (Witkoppen Road; Northumberland Avenue) and entering the more affluent Northriding and Olivedale suburbs.
+The R512 reaches an interchange with the N1 highway (Johannesburg Western Bypass) before continuing through Randburg as Malibongwe Drive, then West Street, to end in Linden, Johannesburg (north of the Johannesburg Botanical Garden), at a junction with the M20.